 Extra wiggle room

-One serious downside of a composite toe is the chance that they could be compromised after one solid blow.
+One serious downside of a composite toe is the chance that it could compromise them after one solid blow.
 Even if they look like they’re still in good shape, they might not offer full protection next time, so it’s best to just replace them.
 Tests will show that those boots are less resistant to impact.

 Steel Toe Cap Boots